facebook/react-native-website/docs/layout-props.md

 ### `aspectRatio`

 Aspect ratio controls the size of the undefined dimension of a node.
-Aspect ratio is a non-standard property only available in React Native and not CSS.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio for more details.

 - On a node with a set width/height, aspect ratio controls the size of the unset dimension
 - On a node with a set flex basis, aspect ratio controls the size of the node in the cross axis if unset